Free Resources for Online College Students During COVID-19

 SoftMaker Productivity Suite

-SoftMaker Office is essentially a Microsoft Office alternative, and for the next six months, they’re offering free access to their entire suite to students of all ages.
+SoftMaker Office is essentially a Microsoft Office alternative, and during the COVID-19 pandemic, they’re offering free access to their entire suite to students of all ages.
 Plus, they’ve made it clear that this resource will be maintained throughout the length of the pandemic, so the offer may be extended if needed.

 Health and Fitness Resources